 Ontario College Graduate Certificate | 3 semesters | Barrydowne Campus

+Are you ready to become a data storyteller?
+In today's data-driven world, more data is produced and collected than ever and harnessing that data to make decisions is the heart of analytics!
+Your career in analytics starts with the Health Analytics program at Cambrian College.
 In this program, students will develop an understanding of programming, statistics, and foundations of data management within the context of the emerging field of Health Analytics.
 The knowledge gained will be tested and applied through exercises focusing on critical thinking and problem-solving skills.
 Students will learn to work as a member of an interdisciplinary health analytics team.

 You will gain the skills to extract meaningful insights from very large and complex data sets to support analytical decision‐making.
 You will learn how to collect, curate, manipulate, encode, and store data sets so they can be analyzed and mined in such a way that they can be reused and re-purposed to solve challenges.
 Key areas of study include database design and management, statistics and programming for data analytics, data mining, data visualization, and decision‐making through analytics.